 Widespread but difficult to access sites at dusk or dawn; often day roost sites are known at Estero Llano Grande outside the nesting season (March-May).
 Can be seen by walking into Bentsen at dusk (see kiosk for self check-in).
 Filtering a powerful torch with red cellophane allows more prolonged views of their behavior.

 Widespread in summer, less numerous in winter but variable in numbers year to year.
 Estero Llano Grande, Frontera, Valley Nature Center, Laguna Atascosa.

 Our largest kingfisher with a powerful bill and a loud slow series of explosive notes as a call.
 In spring and summer, easiest to find on Rio Grande.
 The Ringed Kingfisher nests in deep burrows dug into eroding steep riverbanks on the Rio Grande, best at Santa Ana, Salineño, Chapeño, Anzalduas.
 In winter, more widespread near water, best at summer locations and Bentsen, Estero Llano Grande.

 Our smallest kingfisher with a long dagger-like bill and a voice that sounds like marbles clicking together in a morse code pattern.
 Secretive, perches within 6 feet of the water level (usually lower), often in dense vegetation overhanging the water.
-In summer, best on Rio Grande, in winter, easiest on calm days at Salineño, Estero Llano Grande, Bentsen.
+In summer, best on Rio Grande, in winter, easiest on calm days at Salineño, Estero Llano Grande, Bentsen, Anzalduas.